keyteki/keyteki/README.md

 ### How do I do X Y Z?

-Check out the [About page](https://theironthrone.net/about) of a Throneteki live deployment.
+Check out the TBA of a Eggteki live deployment.

 ## Development